lingliao/AdaptHetero/README.md

   <img width="343" height="195" alt="image" src="https://github.com/user-attachments/assets/7aff2378-e781-4828-94d7-924635073cab" />
 </div>

+Input data are split into training and testing sets.
+After initial model training, patient subgroups are derived from the training data by integrating SHAP-based interpretation with unsupervised clustering.
+These cluster assignments are then propagated to the testing data, enabling subgroup-specific performance evaluation.
+For all non-empty combinations of cluster-defined subgroups containing both positive and negative cases, separate models are retrained using the corresponding training data and evaluated on the matching test data.
+Following retraining, subgroup-specific SHAP values are computed on the testing data and compared with initial SHAP interpretations to assess clustering quality and evaluate cluster-wise predictive performance between the original and retrained models.
+This procedure thereby forms a closed-loop evaluation framework that links subgroup discovery, model refinement, and interpretability analysis.
+Final predictive performance is assessed on the testing data using AUPRC (Area Under the Precision–Recall Curve), while SHAP representations are analyzed to validate model behavior and heterogeneity across subpopulations.

 ## Dataset Availability
 The data utilized in this study is downloaded from [here]( https://physionet.org/).